crytic/building-secure-contracts/program-analysis/README.md

 ### Suggested workflow

-Start with Slither's built-in detectors to ensure that no simple bugs are present and/or will be introduced.
+Start with Slither's built-in detectors to ensure that no simple bugs are present now or will be introduced later.
 Use Slither to check properties related to inheritance, variable dependencies, and structural issues.
 As the codebase grows, use Echidna to test more complex properties of the state machine.
 Revisit Slither to develop custom checks for protections unavailable from Solidity, like protecting against a function being overridden.
 Finally, use Manticore to perform targeted verification of critical security properties, e.g., arithmetic operations.

 - Use Slither's CLI to catch common issues
 - Use Echidna to test high-level security properties of your contract